Wambyat/Streamlit-dump/Attrrition Analysis/README.md

-# This is the gui for the attrition analysis project done for software development class (UE20CS303)
+# This is the gui for the attrition analysis project done for Software Engineering (UE20CS303)

 ### To run it first:
 * Make a table called login (id varchar, password varchar) in your database.
 MySQL is the database used.